St. George Marathon: History

 In 2006, the 30th anniversary of the St. George Marathon, the race was limited to 6,700 participants, with applicants selected by random lottery, except for residents of Washington County, Utah and members of the St. George Marathon's 10-year and 20-year clubs who are officially entered into the race before the lottery.
+Starting with the 2017 race, the St. George Marathon omitted the lottery for registration.
 Also in 2006, the course was changed slightly in the last two miles for the run within the city, providing a route that is less congested with automobile traffic.

 Debbie Zockoll, a first-grade teacher in the Washington County School District, was one of the 58 runners who competed in the first St. George Marathon in 1977.
 She became the first member of the 10-year club in 1987.
 She was also the first member of the 20-year club, and in 2006 she became the first member of the 30-year club.
 She became the first member of the 40-year club in 2016 and Zockoll would go on to run in the first 43 St. George Marathons before dying of cancer in March 2021.

 Race times are used by many participants to qualify for the Boston Marathon.
 Runner's World magazine has included the St. George Marathon in the Runner's World 10 Most Scenic Marathons, Fastest Marathons and the Top 20 Marathons in the USA; calling it one of four "marathons to build a vacation around."
 Based on surveys of runners, Runner's World magazine named the St. George Marathon, the Most Organized Marathon.
 The race is known for tremendous volunteer support.

-The St. George Marathon is currently part of the Utah Grand Slam.
+The St. George Marathon was part of the Utah Grand Slam.
 The 2020 edition of the race was cancelled due to the coronavirus pandemic, with all registrants given the option of transferring their entry to 2021 or obtaining a full refund.